asteitz/MidtermProject/app/src/main/java/com/example/project6/README.md

 - Difficult time with the gradle files and versions not being compatible
 - Struggled integrating the SQL database into the calls when a button is pressed
 - Working with an adapter to communicate between the view model and the database
+- Debugging an issue where our value wasn't being stored in our table despite calling insert to our database

 ## License